An order of 16 aircraft represents a brief glimpse at the future for the service - replacing the Reaper drone fleet.

-The RAF is to have 20 of the aircraft, which uses a design built on the exiting Reaper drone system.
+The design is built on the existing Reaper drone system.

 General Atomics Aeronautical Systems was awarded the Ministry of Defence (MOD) contract to build the aircraft last July.